Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Computation of model parameters

-The \citetalias{Venumadhav16}--{\sc class} calculations track the thermal relic approximation very closely for $k<k_\rmn{hm}$, the latter underestimates the former by less than 10~per~cent at $k\sim0.6k_\rmn{hm}$, then drops rapidly at smaller scales before experiencing a likely unphysical rise close to $k\sim2k_\rmn{hm}$.
-This behaviour is of the same magnitude for all values of \stt, and the \citetalias{Ghiglieri15}--{\sc class} versions are identical.
-The shallower cutoff of \citetalias{Ghiglieri15}--{\sc camb} provides very different behavior, with up to 20~per~cent less power in the $N_1$ curve than in its thermal relic approximation, before rapidly rising in relative power at scales smaller than $k_\rmn{hm}$.
-Also, the difference between $N_1$ and the approximation is strongly dependent on \stt, with stronger deviations for larger values of \stt.
-The \citetalias{Venumadhav16}--{\sc camb} results (not shown) also predict less power in the $N_1$ curves than in the thermal relic approximation, but to a lesser extent than for \citetalias{Ghiglieri15}--{\sc camb}: 10~per~cent for \stt$=2\times10^{-10}$ and smaller suppressions for lower \stt values.
-We therefore expect that the \citet{Viel05} thermal relic is an excellent approximation to the {\sc class} results computation but may slightly overestimate the power in {\sc camb}, especially for the \citetalias{Ghiglieri15} momentum computations.
+The shallow cutoffs associated with both models significantly reduce the power with respect to the thermal relic approximation for $k<k_\rmn{hm}$ and exhibit more power than the thermal relic at larger wavenumbers.
+The difference between $N_1$ and the approximation is strongly dependent on \stt, with stronger deviations for larger values of \stt.
+The \citetalias{Ghiglieri15} \stt$=2\times10^{-10}$ model power is suppressed by 20~per~cent compared to the thermal relic equivalent compared to 12~per~cent for the same code with \stt$=2\times10^{-11}$.
+The difference is smaller for \citetalias{Venumadhav16}, at 10~per~cent for \stt$=2\times10^{-10}$ and smaller suppressions for lower \stt values.
+We therefore expect that the \citet{Viel05} thermal relic approximation overestimates the power associated with $N_1$ models, especially for the \citetalias{Ghiglieri15} momentum computations.